*Abstracts of Essays*

 Disagreement", forthcoming in an Acumen book Handbook of

 Contemporary Philosophy of Religion, edited by Graham Oppy.

-coauthored with Allan Hazlett, forthcoming in Companion to Analytical
+coauthored with Allan Hazlett, forthcoming in The Bloomsbury Companion

-Philosophy, edited by Barry Dainton and Howard Robinson, Continuum
+to Analytic Philosophy, edited by Barry Dainton and Howard Robinson,

 Suffering and the Problem of Evil: A Comprehensive Introduction,